 The availability of files is an additional significant issue.
 In centralized servers, files kept and managed by one party who receives compensation for keeping the server online.
 It primarily depends on data files supplied by different nodes.
 If these nodes go down for any reason, the data files won’t be available.

 But solutions are already starting to materialize.
 Increased node involvement in IPFS allows the content to supply from the closest peer node that has a copy of it.
 Relieving the burden on a single node and enhancing user experience.
-Similar to cryptocurrencies, IPFS will advance and prosper as more people utilise it.
+Similar to Crypto Platform In India, IPFS will advance and prosper as more people utilise it.

 What Does IPFS’s Future Hold?